wolf-null/resource-network-sim-v2/docs/2DO.md

 ### Node

-* set and append methods of the node also invokes Host.push_set() and Host.push_append respectively, which pushes changes to into the host bus if any.
+* set and append methods of the node also invokes Bus.push_set() and Bus.push_append respectively, which pushes changes to into the host bus if any.

-### Host
+### Bus

-Previous version of Host was interacting with nodes (altering, adding, exec)  via node index.
+Previous version of Bus was interacting with nodes (altering, adding, exec)  via node index.
 In multi-process app each host contains its own nodes, which are the parts of the whole network held by the RNS.
 This is why, from now one can't traverse nodes like

 ```python
 for node_index in range(self.size):